njostonehouse/valence-ui-docs/getting-started/gettingstarted.rst

 .. title:: Getting Started with VUI

 We've built the Valence UI libraries on `Less <http://lesscss.org/>`_, which is a CSS pre-processor that allows you to extend the CSS.
-We provide both the compiled CSS and Less mixins for each component in an `npm module <https://www.npmjs.org/browse/keyword/vui>`_.
+For most components, we provide both the compiled CSS and Less mixins that you can use to style and customize your app.

+All components are available as `npm modules <https://www.npmjs.org/browse/keyword/vui>`_.

 ************************
 Comfortable with CSS?
 ************************
 You can style VUI components by just using plain CSS.
-Each component includes CSS files that you can bundle with your application.
+For components that include CSS files, just bundle those files with your application.

 ************************
 Comfortable with Less?
 ************************
-If you'd rather use `Less <http://lesscss.org/>`_ to style and customize your app, each VUI component includes Less mixins that you can import into your Less files.
+If you'd rather use `Less <http://lesscss.org/>`_ to style and customize your app, most VUI components include Less mixins that you can import into your Less files.

 ****************************
 Installing the components